-The past few years have seen dramatic changes to the taxation of UK residential property in respect of both UK and non-UK residents and detailed below is a summary of the current position (as of July 2018) and proposed changes.
+The past few years have seen dramatic changes to the taxation of UK residential property for both UK and non-UK residents.
+Detailed below is a summary of the current position (as of June 2019).

-It is important that existing structures (particularly those with foreign company ownership) are continually reviewed to ensure that the anticipated benefits of such … more
+It is important that existing structures (particularly those with foreign company ownership) are continually reviewed to ensure that the anticipated benefits of such structures remain … more

 The UK continues to offer significant tax advantages for individuals who are resident but not domiciled in the UK.
 This is due to the availability of the remittance basis of taxation.
 The availability of the remittance basis for longer term residents was restricted from April 2017 and additional details are available on request.

 Non-UK domiciliaries who are resident in the UK (whether on a short- … more